 It was a stunning promise for those who had grown up in a faith which, perhaps uniquely in the Middle East at that time, had no images of its God.
 They were strictly forbidden by the second of the Ten Commandments (Exodus 20:4).
 Yet some believers yearned greatly to see God.
 David prayed that he could "gaze on the beauty of the Lord" (Psalm 27:4).
 This was his heart's desire.
-"One thing I ask from the Lord," he said, "this only do I seek."
-Yet he did not envisage more than spending time in the Tabernacle, where the Lord was specially present but still could not be seen with physical eyes.

-The closeness of Moses's relationship with the Lord was likened to God speaking to Moses "face to face, as one speaks to a friend" (Exodus 33:11).
+"One thing I ask from the Lord," he said, The closeness of Moses's relationship with the Lord was likened to God speaking to Moses "face to face, as one speaks to a friend" (Exodus 33:11).
 Yet it seems that Moses never actually saw His face.
 Once Moses asked, "Now show me your glory."
-The Lord passed by but let Moses see only His retreating back, not His face (Exodus 33:17-23).
+The Lord passed by but let Moses see only His retreating back, not His face (Exodus 33:17-23). seen with physical eyes.